-SASS (Syntactically Awesome Style Sheets) is a style sheet language that was designed by Hampton Catlin and was developed by Chris Eppstein and Natalie Weizenbaum.
+SASS (Syntactically Awesome Style Sheets) is a style sheet language designed by Hampton Catlin and developed by Chris Eppstein and Natalie Weizenbaum.
 It is a pre-processor scripting language that will be compiled or interpreted into CSS.
 SassScript is itself a scripting language.
 Its typing discipline is dynamic.
-SCSS is often called Sassy CSS which was introduced as the main syntax for the SASS (Syntactically Awesome Style Sheets) which builds on top of the existing CSS syntax.
+SCSS is often called Sassy CSS, which was introduced as the main syntax for the SASS (Syntactically Awesome Style Sheets), which builds on top of the existing CSS syntax.
 It makes use of semicolons and brackets like CSS (Cascaded Style Sheets).
-SCSS is a superset of CSS i.e. all the features in CSS will be available in SCSS and also contains few features of the SASS (Syntactically Awesome Style Sheets).
+SCSS is a superset of CSS, i.e. all the CSS features will be available in SCSS and contains few features of the SASS (Syntactically Awesome Style Sheets).
 SCSS makes any CSS term as a valid one.

-Head to Head Comparison between SASS vs SCSS (Infographics)
+Head to Head Comparison between SASS and SCSS (Infographics)

 Below is the top 9 difference between SASS and SCSS :

-- SASS is more difficult to integrate with existing CSS project by rewriting the code whereas SCSS is easier to integrate with existing code base by sampling adding new code rather than rewriting the existing code base.
+- SASS is more difficult to integrate with existing CSS project by rewriting the code, whereas SCSS is easier to integrate with the existing code base by sampling adding new code rather than rewriting the existing code base.

-- SASS has nesting feature to nest the CSS selectors to display in the HTML and also it is difficult to maintain the longer hierarchical nested CSS whereas SCSS can handle multiple classes and different nested styles.
+- SASS has a nesting feature to nest the CSS selectors to display in the HTML, and also, it is difficult to maintain the longer hierarchical nested CSS, whereas SCSS can handle multiple classes and different nested styles.

-- SASS has documentation style which is better than CSS and has manipulation features for color, attributes, and parameter lists whereas SCSS syntaxes have margin, list style, padding, display, etc.
+- SASS has a documentation style, which is better than CSS and has manipulation features for color, attributes, and parameter lists, whereas SCSS syntaxes have margin, list style, padding, display, etc.